MrCheatak/FEBID_docs2/docs/interface.rst

 * Dwell time – the amount of time the beam sits or dwells at a single position.
 * Repeats – the number of times the pattern defined by shape, dwell time and pitch has to be repeated.
 * Stream file – allows specifying a special stream-file, that defines a more complex printing path.
 It represents a sequence of beam positions with dwell times.
 This option requires `Auto` to be chosen in the `Simulation volume` section.
+* HFW – Half Field Width sets the scale of the structure.
+Because pattern files are resolved in pixels, they have to be related to the actual distance units.
+This relation is provided by the magnification or HFW.

 **Beam and precursor:**